 Thinking of living on res?
 See the variety of on and off-campus accommodation options available at FedUni Living.

 We understand that starting your life as a university student is exciting, but that it also involves change with a challenge or two along the way.
 To help you meet these challenges, we can provide support to help with your learning and study.

 We offer a range of services including health and disability services.
 Find out more through the Facilities and Services page.

 The Student Career Hub can help you plan for your career, get part time work whilst studying, and find exciting graduate positions.

 Our Library supports your learning with books, articles, online resources, online tutorials, subject guides, library skills classes and more.
 Accessing Wi-Fi, computers, printing and photocopying can all be done at the library.

-Orientation Week information will be made available on our getting started page in the coming months.
+Orientation Week information will be made available on our getting started page.

 We offer a range of clubs and societies.
 Visit the website to get involved!

 Finally, find out all you need to know about campus life.

 Should you have any questions, please call us on 1800 FED UNI (1800 333 864) to speak with one of our friendly staff.